 The Autumn months are anything but quiet when it comes to entertainment.
 There are are plenty of outdoor and indoor events for your to enjoy.

-Poldark fans tell us they love September!
+Poldark fans tell us they love Autumn!
 With fewer people around in Autumn is it a great opportunity to take to the road and visit the film locations.
 There are plenty within a short distance of Porthleven.
 Come and explore!

 The South West Coast Path runs past Porthleven, so it is easy to take a walk to Loe Bar or Helston via the Penrose Estate.
 To the West the coast path heads towards the beautiful hamlet of Rinsey and further on to Praa Sands.